cavemanloverboy/vanity/README.md

 ## 1) What

 Typically, solana developers wishing to obtain a vanity address for their program or token grind out ed25519 keypairs and sign off on a `SystemInstruction::CreateAccount` instruction.
-However, by using `SystemInstruction::CreateAccountWithSeed`, developers can get extreme speedups on address searches.
+However, by using `SystemInstruction::CreateAccountWithSeed`, developers can bypass ed25519 and get extreme speedups on address searches.
 Although not as generic, this method covers many use cases.

 ## 2) H